apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-functions-on-cloud.md

 ---
-title: Try out basic function of KubeBlocks on Cloud
+title: Try out basic functions of KubeBlocks on Cloud
 description: How to run KubeBlocks on Playground
 sidebar_position: 1
 sidebar_label: Try out basic functions on Playground